panageas/panageas.github.io/_pages/welcome.md

 Positions
 ======
 <b>2-year Postdoc positions </b> are available (negotiable starting date, competitive salary), apply by sending to my email your CV and 1-2 representative publications.
-Requirement is that you have a PhD in Theoretical Computer Science/Mathematics/Machine Learning or related field and publications in conferences such as NIPS, ICML, STOC, FOCS, SODA, ICALP etc (or if you hold a PhD in Mathematics, one publication in a good journal).
+Requirement is that you have a PhD in Theoretical Computer Science/Mathematics/Machine Learning or related field.

 Interested in working with me?
 [Apply to our PhD program](https://sutd.edu.sg/Admissions/Graduate/PhD-Programmes/SUTD-PhD-Programme/Application).